SirPlease/ZoneMod/README.md

 - - - -
 ### Miscellaneous ###
 * Removed !spawns functionality while the Game is Live.
-* Cleaned up the Chat by blocking useless prints caused by cvar changes and the like.
+* Cleaned up the Chat by blocking useless prints caused by cvar, clients used by Players, etc.
 * Consistency Checker is loaded by the Config by default, it'll actually use the whitelist.
-* Added !voteboss, this will allow players to vote for Boss spawns if needed.
+* Added !voteboss, this will allow players to vote for Boss Spawns if needed.
  * Very useful when playing Home/Away in Tournaments!
+ * Example: !voteboss <tank> <witch>
 * Players are now able to register themselves as Casters.
  * This makes it a lot easier to get Casts setup without the need of an Admin.
  * As a side effect Ready-up will no longer wait for Casters.
-* Fixed MVP Chatprints.
+* MVP Chatprints.
- * Your Rank is now correctly shown when using !mvp / sm_mvp
+ * Your Rank is now correctly shown when using !mvp / sm_mvp during game.
- * Teammates won't get spammed with their Rank status when you request MVP.
+ * Teammates won't get spammed with their current Rank status when you request MVP.
+* Added !cfg
+ * This allows players to see the current status of the config, in-game (Changelog)